ghiscoding/angular-validation/readme.md

 };
 ```

 P.S.
-If you define new Language set, please make a pull request and I would be happy to add them in current project...
+If you define a new Language set, please make a pull request and I would be happy to add them in current project...
 It would be nice to have Spanish, German or even Chinese :) Thank you.

 Available Validators
 --------------------